sharemind-sdk/auction-demo/README.md

     keydb_disconnect();
 }
 ```
-At the start we have some imports, which I will explain:
+At the start, we have some imports, which I will explain:
   * shared3p -- the definition of the shared3p protection domain kind.
   * keydb -- for the keydb functions using public data (in our case
     `keydb_connect(string)` and `keydb_close()`).